homanchou/xr/book/build-your-own-webvr-site.md

 - Maintained actively by Microsoft employees.

 ### Node on the backend
-- It does sound appealing to be able to reuse the same code between the frontend and backend
+- Appealing to be able to reuse the same code between the frontend and backend
 - Can use socket.io, express to serve up pages.
-There are quite a few libraries, npm is a huge resource.
+There are quite a few libraries, npm is a huge resource, but didn't find the same Phoenix like framework available.
-- There exists the potential to write a server in either Three.js or Babylon.js that has access to the same physics engine that can keep everything in sync on the clients.
+- There exists the potential to write a server in either Three.js or Babylon.js that has access to the same physics engine that can operate as a server-side source of truth.
-- Depending on how important your physics state is, that may be something you want to do.
-- If there is an unhandled bug, there is no room isolation.
-- Etherial Engine uses this approach and the stack seems to involve Kubernetes and docker to deploy and scale your stack, which seems like overkill at first if you just want to launch a small private space.
-- My feeling is, we should solve cheap small rooms first.
-Make that an engaging experience on a single node that is easy to deploy, before worrying about massive scalability.
-The reason people aren't coming isn't because we can't fit massive amounts of people.
+- Etherial Engine supposedly uses node on the server-side.
+- I didn't explore this option more, because Phoenix provided a good enought framework.
+I didn't feel as supported by any js framework, and running a full server side babylon or three.js headless engine seemed like overkill for what I wanted to do.

 ### Phoenix/Elixir backend
 - Elixir is a language/runtime that acts like a bunch of tiny processes (servers) that can communicate with each other, be distributed etc